CRW World Records – by DAY & NIGHT!

 There is an inherent need in humans to push the limits.
-This has advanced our sport incredibly.
-Yet, it also leads to the Safety Paradox – that devices intended to increase our safety actually pave the way for more dangerous behavior.
+This has advanced our sport fantastically but it also leads to the Safety Paradox – that devices intended to increase our safety actually pave the way for more dangerous behavior.

 My eyesight gradually declined till the point I couldn't pretend it wasn't happening any more, so I got contact lenses.
 When I got back behind the wheel of a car I was amazed how far I could see and horrified I’d been driving with such poor sight.
 You’d think that this better vision would make me a safer driver, right?
 No, I just drove faster!